the-cat-translations/pagina/_i18n/en/home.md

 **Welcome to The Cat Translations**

-At *The Cat*, we specialize in literary and audiovisual translation, bringing works from untranslated authors to Spanish and connecting cultures through words.
+At *The Cat*, we specialize in literary and audiovisual translation, bringing untranslated authors into Spanish and connecting cultures through words.

 ---